Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Emory University-Oxford College Acceptance Rate

-Emory University-Oxford College is a renowned institution with a very competitive admission profile.
-The acceptance rate of 17.25% indicates that only 17 out of every 100 applicants are admitted.
+Emory University-Oxford College is one of the renowned universities in the USA.
+It is very competitive to get admission to.
+The acceptance rate of Emory University-Oxford College is 17.3%.
+This means that only 17 out of every 100 applicants are admitted.

 Admissions Guidelines